GraphicKet/HDG-Auto-Donation-System/README.md

 * Database donation logging
 * Donation Verification
 * Physical verbose logging.

+Future planned features:

+* Compatibility with different payment processors.
+(Other than PayPal).
+* Multiple TeamSpeak servers
+* Multiple Voice server types.
+* Compatibility with more package types (DarkRP money, Server Ranks, etc etc)
+* And lots more!

 This donation system is an official product of Higher Dimensions Gaming.